gayancliyanage/deakindemo/README.md

 # deakindemo

-commit 1 By Gayan
+commit 1 By Gayan/n
-commit 2 by Nisal
+commit 2 by Nisal/n